DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 ```
 The signing was made the same day as the release was uploaded (should be around the same time).
 It´s a `Good signature`.
-A search online on `6694 D8DE 7BE8 EE56 31BE  D950 2BD5 824B 7F94 70E6` seems to verify that this key belongs to Thomas V. We are good to go.
+A search online on `6694 D8DE 7BE8 EE56 31BE  D950 2BD5 824B 7F94 70E6` seems to confirm that this key belongs to Thomas V. We are good to go.
 Install Electrum and follow the instructions on screen.

 ### [P] Setup Electrum to run over Tor

-Electrum use servers that’s run by volunteers.
+Electrum use servers that’s run by volunteers to validate and boradcast transactions.
 Anyone can start a server and if you don’t specify a server, you’ll be connected to one randomly.
 This is terrible for privacy (and has been used for phishing attacks).
 If you don’t use Tor or a VPN you’re essentially giving a random server your IP-address and all the bitcoin addresses you’re asking for.

 There's several companies that specialises in chain analysis to deanonymize addresses and we can assume that they’re running several Electrum Servers.
 If you bought your bitcoin on an exchange that use KYC (know your customer), you can assume that your private data will be leaked sooner or later.
 If you don't do something about it, risk is that almost every transaction you do can be linked to you.
 A first good step is to use Tor.
 It uses "onion routing" to hide your true IP-address.
-You can also use a VPN, both solutions will hide your IP-address from random servers.
+You can also use a VPN, both solutions will hide your real IP-address from random servers.
 With a VPN, you'll trust the provider (all traffic go through them) which is probably safe as long as Bitcoin is legal in your jurisdiction (but you never know).

 Using Electrum with Tor should be a fairly straightforward process.
 If you don't have Tor, go to https://www.torproject.org/projects/torbrowser.html and download the latest version of Tor Browser for your OS.
 You should now know how to verify digital signatures.
-So download the signature for the file you download as well.
+So download the signature (.asc) for the file you download as well.
 You can import the Tor signing key with the command:

 `gpg --keyserver pool.sks-keyservers.net --recv-keys 0x4E2C6E8793298290`